-Some experts observe that income and debt trends (i.e., increasing debt-to-income ratios since the late 1980s and in excess of 1.0 since 1993) are not alarming because of strong asset growth during this period.
-99 In 2005, the total value of assets in Canada was 6.6 times greater than total personal disposable income (PDI), whereas in 1981, it was 4.8 times greater.
-100 Between 1984 and 2005, SFS results show that the real rates of asset and debt growth were 241% and 219%, respectively.
-In the six-year period from 1999 to 2005, the value of the total assets held by Canadian households increased in real terms by 42% while debts grew by 48%.
-101
+Some experts observe that income and debt trends (i.e., increasing debt-to-income ratios since the late 1980s and in excess of 1.0 since 1993) are not alarming because of strong asset growth during this period.96 In 2005, the total value of assets in Canada was 6.6 times greater than total personal disposable income (PDI), whereas in 1981, it was 4.8 times greater.97 Between 1984 and 2005, SFS results show that the real rates of asset and debt growth were 241% and 219%, respectively.
+In the six-year period from 1999 to 2005, the value of the total assets held by Canadian households increased in real terms by 42% while debts grew by 48%.98

 In addition to income-related measures, household capacity to manage debt load is frequently assessed in relation to assets through the use of debt-to-asset ratios.
 As with the income-related measures above, aggregate debt-to-asset ratios are not very revealing, since they do not reveal the proportion of Canadian households with untenable debt-to-asset ratios.
-The Bank of Canada, therefore, defines "vulnerable" households as those with a ratio of total debt to total assets that exceeds 2.0.
-The definition of vulnerability is, of course, somewhat subjective.
+The Bank of Canada, therefore, defines "vulnerable" households as those with a ratio of total debt to total assets that exceeds 2.0.99 The Bank of Canada notes that the proportion of Canadian households above this vulnerable 2.0 debt-to-asset ratio threshold increased from 4.7% in 1999 to 6.9% in 2005.
+Moreover, the debt of these vulnerable households as a share of total household debt rose from less than 1% in 1999 to 3.6% in 2005.100 This definition of vulnerability is, of course, somewhat subjective.
 Others might argue that a debt-to-asset ratio in excess of 1.0 already indicates vulnerability and financial insecurity.

-However, based on its own measure, the Bank of Canada notes that the proportion of Canadian households above this vulnerable 2.0 debt-to-asset ratio threshold increased from 4.7% in 1999 to 6.9% in 2005.
-Moreover, the debt of these vulnerable households as a share of total household debt rose from less than 1% in 1999 to 3.6% in 2005.
-103

 This increase in vulnerable households seemingly suggests a growing number of Canadians in financial distress compared to the end of the 1990s.
 Even as aggregate wealth nationwide has increased, a growing number of Canadians is apparently being excluded from the "boom."
-The extent of financial distress is most evident amongst the
+The extent of financial distress is most evident amongst the poorest Canadian households.
+The 2005 SFS reveals that the total value of debt owed by households in the bottom wealth quintile exceeded their assets by nearly 20%.